 Measure achievement of goals

-In addition to terms of reference, many municipalities have procedural by-laws for their standing committees that govern appointments to the committee, procedures, rules, duties and other responsibilities.
+In addition to terms of reference, many municipalities have policies and by-laws for their standing committees that govern appointments to the committee, procedures, rules, codes of conduct , duties and other responsibilities.

 Each municipal council must determine the qualifications and the number of members for its municipal heritage committee.
 Council will consider factors such as the size of the municipality, its organizational structure and the extent of its heritage program.
 Although the Ontario Heritage Act requires a minimum of five members, most communities find that seven to 11 members better represent their communities.